ibm-cloud-docs/monitoring/api/alerting-api.md

 Valid values are the following:
 * **ANY**: The alert is triggered when at least one of the monitored entities satisfies the condition.
 * **ALL**: The alert is triggered when all of the monitored entities satisfy the condition.

+### from (long)
+{: #alerting-api-parm-from}

+Defines the start timestamp, in microseconds, that is used when you request information about alerts that are defined.
+{: note}

+### to (long)
+{: #alerting-api-parm-to}

+Defines the end timestamp, in microseconds, that is used when you request information about alerts that are defined.
+{: note}